enkidevs/curriculum/regular-expressions/regular-expressions-introduction/even-more-practical-examples/dates.md

 `/^(0?[1-9]|1[0-2])\/(0?[1-9]|[12]\d|3[01])\/\d{4}$/`

-> 💡 Remember that we need to add `\/` in order to escape the backslashes so that we can use them!
+> 💡 Remember that we need to add `\` behind `/` in order to escape the forward slashes so that we can use them!

 ---